 Note: Actor Mistunobu Kaneko (1957-1997), who played Johnny Sokko/Deisaku Kasuma, passed away at age 39 in a car accident.
 Kaneko retired from acting at a very early age, shortly after his work on the series.
 Once ‘retired,’ Kaneko went onto university and into a fairly ordinary life until his tragic passing.
 Actor Akio Ito, who played Jerry Mano/Juro Minami, doesn’t have many acting credits to his name, but he also enjoyed a lengthy career as a production designer.

 When Johnny’s voice is imprinted into the electronic brain of Giant Robot (Toshiyuki Tsuchiyama), he commands it to destroy Dracolon, a sucker-lined sea creature that’s been trashing ocean liners for the Gargoyles.
-No mention is made of how Johnny’s family might react to his joining a secret order, nor of the Unicorns’ odd practice of recruiting young children for live and death missions, but if you start asking any questions, this silly children’s fantasy falls apart.
+No mention is made of how Johnny’s family might react to his joining a secret order, nor of the Unicorns’ odd practice of recruiting young children for life and death missions, but if you start asking any questions, this silly children’s fantasy falls apart.

 “Monster Ligon-Tyrox, a Strange Monster” (“Ligon, the Supernatural Beast”).